Waztom/xchem-CAR/README.md

 if you're using a Linux machine, once Docker is installed also install docker compose, instructions are available at: https://docs.docker.com/compose/install/

-for WSL (Winodows), you do not need to install Docker compose.
+for WSL (Windows), you do not need to install Docker compose

-Note with newer versions of Docker, Docker Compose is already preinstalled

 ## <a name="InstallVSCodeExtention"></a>Install VS Code Extensions